-- 3.32 We have considered and identified the relevant avoided central costs, with reference to the NAV checklist (Appendix 1) and our own experience.
-We do not typically avoid any costs associated with central functions immediately as a result of a new site being added to our network because the costs do not normally directly correlate to levels of activity.
-For example, we do not initially avoid any FTE costs associated with central HR, legal or finance functions if one NAV were to operate a new site instead of ourselves because the change is generally marginal, however we would avoid costs if a significant number of sites were to be taken on by NAVs. - 3.33 We acknowledge that Ofwat guidance suggests we should include the notional incremental central cost increase that we would observe if a significant number of sites were to be taken on by NAVs, scaled to a single NAV site (and therefore scaled to relevant cost drivers).
-We have therefore included a top-down allocation of overheads (again based on a three-year average of cost information).
-Appendix 1 summarises the central costs, with reference to the checklist, that we have included.
+- 3.33 We have considered and identified the relevant avoided central costs, with reference to the NAV checklist (Appendix 1) and our own experience.
+We do not typically avoid any costs associated with central functions as a result of a new site being added to our network because the costs do not normally directly correlate to levels of activity.
+For example, we do not initially avoid any FTE costs associated with central HR, legal or finance functions if one NAV were to operate a new site instead of ourselves because the change is generally marginal, however we would avoid costs if a significant number of sites were to be taken on by NAVs. - 3.34 We acknowledge that Ofwat's guidance suggests we should include the notional incremental central cost increase that we would observe if a significant number of sites were to be taken

-- 3.34 We note in the checklist7 that business rates are included both as a checklist column and centrally avoided cost (C17).
-This is reflected within our avoided costs where business rates are allocated to central costs. - 3.35 All central costs have been allocated pro-rata to direct operating and capital maintenance costs and included in the direct operating and direct capital maintenance costs summarised in Table 3.2.
+- on by NAVs, scaled to a single NAV site (and therefore scaled to relevant cost drivers).
+We have therefore included a top-down allocation of overheads (again based on a five-year average of cost information).
+Appendix 1 summarises the central costs, with reference to the checklist, that we have included. - 3.35 We note in the checklist7 that business rates are included both as a checklist column and centrally avoided cost (C17).
+We reflect any avoided business rate costs in the central costs considered. - 3.36 All central costs have been allocated pro-rata to direct operating and capital maintenance costs and included in the direct operating and direct capital maintenance costs summarised in Table 3.2.